yracine/device-type.myecobee/README.md

 8) Use some of the Smartapps available (optional) /*********************************************************************************************

-You can also use some of my smartapps that I've developed and adapt them according to your needs
+You can also use some of my smartapps that I've developed.

 http://github.com/yracine/device-type.myecobee/tree/master/smartapps